 Offering a uniform 1.25x earning rate and a unique redemption pathway for premium flights, this card is a good fit for high spenders who prefer to keep a single credit card in their wallet while being able to redeem points for higher value in a variety of ways.

 Bonuses & Fees

-For a limited time, the signup bonus on the RBC Avion Visa Infinite Privilege is at an incredible all time high of 55,000 RBC Rewards points.
+The current signup bonus on the RBC Avion Visa Infinite Privilege is 35,000 RBC Avion points.

 The points are awarded as follows:

 This is the standard offer for the card, which historically hasn’t changed much.

 The card has an annual fee of $399 for the primary cardholder, with supplementary cards priced at $99 apiece.